bioconda/bioconda.github.io/_sources/recipes/zipstrain/README.rst.txt

    :depends on aiofiles:
    :depends on click:
+   :depends on duckdb:
+   :depends on h5py:
-   :depends on intervaltree:
+   :depends on matplotlib-base:
    :depends on numpy:
+   :depends on pandas:
    :depends on plotly:
    :depends on polars:
    :depends on psutil:
    :depends on pyarrow:
-   :depends on pydantic:
+   :depends on pydantic: ``>=2,<3``
    :depends on python: ``>=3.12``
-   :depends on python-duckdb:
+   :depends on pytorch:
    :depends on rich:
    :depends on samtools:
    :depends on scipy:
-   :depends on seaborn-base:
+   :depends on seaborn:

    :additional platforms: